Arulrot/Arulrot/README.md

 ###

-<p align="left">⚠️I'm a Curious Problem Solver – I love diving deep into challenges and finding creative solutions that are both practical and impactful.<br>💻I'm a Tech Explorer – Constantly experimenting with new tools and technologies, I enjoy staying ahead in the tech world by learning and adapting.<br>⭐I believe in the power of teamwork and thrive in environments where ideas are shared and built upon collectively.</p>
+<p align="left">⚠️I'm a Curious Problem Solver – I love diving deep into challenges and finding creative solutions that are both practical and impactful.<br><br>💻I'm a Tech Explorer – Constantly experimenting with new tools and technologies, I enjoy staying ahead in the tech world by learning and adapting.<br><br>⭐I believe in the power of teamwork and thrive in environments where ideas are shared and built upon collectively.</p>

 ###